sjbylo/aba/Troubleshooting.md

 # Troubleshooting

-If you see the error "Cannot initialize user in a non-empty database" when trying to insall Quay, this usually means that Quay files - from a previous installation - still exist and should be deleted.
+If you see the error "Cannot initialize user in a non-empty database" when trying to install Quay, this usually means that Quay files - from a previous installation - still exist and should be deleted.
 Delete any old files from ~/quay-install and try again.

 Try these commands to discover any problems with the installation of OCP using the Agent-based method.